Siddh019/FlexPower-Project/README.md

 The formula `MWh = MW * h` is used to convert power (measured in megawatts, MW) into energy (measured in megawatt-hours, MWh).
 This conversion is based on the relationship between power and energy, where:

-- MW (megawatts) represents the rate of power production or consumption.
+- 1) MW (megawatts) represents the rate of power production or consumption.
-- MWh (megawatt-hours) represents the total amount of energy produced or consumed over a given period of time.
+- 2) MWh (megawatt-hours) represents the total amount of energy produced or consumed over a 1 hour.

-How the Formula Works:

-- Power (MW) tells you how much energy is being produced or consumed at any given moment.
-- Time (h) tells you how long the power is being produced or consumed.

 ## 2. **Convert Time Column into Date and Hour**